blongworth/hgis/README.md

 and cesium are all factors.
 Current also varies by target for a given set of gas and source conditions.
 Some targets are clearly “bad”, producing currents much lower than other targets for a given set of conditions.
+Capillary clogging can be an issue, especially when sampling from vials with acid.

 Precision taken as the standard error of the mean of repeated runs of a sample is around 1%.
 Precision is typically a little worse than predicted by counting statistics.
-More work is needed to look at whether this reflects variability between samples.
+More work is needed to look at whether this reflects variability between samples, but initial test of paired replicates show similar standard deviation for samples that show good stable currents.

 Measured value of tank modern gas normalized to solid graphite standards ranges from agreeing with solid OX-I to 7% lower than expected for low current samples.
 Normalizing to tank CO2 is probably the best method to account for variability in hybrid source performance.

-The system seems to have a constant blank contribution from the target and source of about 100nA 12C- or 1% of a sample producing 10uA 12C-.
+The system has a blank contribution from the target and source of about 100nA 12C- or 1% of a sample producing 10uA 12C-.
+This current varies by day and by target and can be as high as 1uA.
 Helium does not seem to add significantly to this blank.
-Since the blank current is constant, the blank contribution is inversely related to the sample current, ie. if the sample current is 5uA, 2% of that will be from the blank and so on.
+If the blank current is constant, the blank contribution is inversely related to the sample current, ie. if the sample current is 5uA, 2% of that will be from the blank and so on.
+This can be modeled with a “current balance model” following the same methods used for constant mass contamination.

 The above measurements are at optimum sample current of 6-10uA 12C-.
 Precision and measured ratio both decrease as sample current drops below